You are looking for the best OBD2 scanner / best car code reader.

 Why did you choose BAFX Products?

-This is an easy BAFX 34t5 obd2 Bluetooth tool for scanning vehicle errors, emission tests and it works on most cars from 1996.
-As the manufacturer claims it’s super easy to setup.
+This is an easy BAFX 34t5 obd2 Bluetooth tool for scanning vehicle errors, emission tests and it works on most cars from 1996 and it works on all OBD2 protocols including J1850 and CANAs.

 You can use it with your Android phone/tablet or Windows PC using a 3rd party app.
 Read & Clear diagnostic trouble codes for the check engine light, both generic & manufacturer specific codes.